-Monday, July 30, 10 a.m. – Application opens for Autumn Semester volunteering
+Monday, December 3, 10 a.m. – Application opens for Spring Semester volunteering

 Applications are considered in the order in which they are received, so applying earlier in the window increases your chances of being placed.

-Monday, August 6, 4 p.m. – Application closes for Autumn Semester volunteering
+Monday, December 10, 4 p.m. – Application closes for Spring Semester volunteering

 Specific time slots will be assigned based on your last name.
 If you receive a placement, your welcome e-mail will contain more details about your assigned background check time.
 If you cannot make your assigned time, you must come at 7 a.m.

 We are not able to offer a make-up option for Orientation.
-You MUST be able to attend this session if you plan to volunteer this fall.
+You MUST be able to attend this session if you plan to volunteer this semester.

 Many (but not all) of our volunteer activities require a department-specific training that will be offered on one of these two days.
 Being available one or both of these dates and times will increase your chances of being placed.

-Tuesday, September 4 – First day of Autumn Semester volunteering
+Tuesday, January 22 – First day of Spring Semester volunteering

-Wednesday, December 5 – Last day of Autumn Semester volunteering
+Monday, April 22 – Last day of Spring Semester volunteering

 Things you should have ready before you apply: